 With the United States in an economic malaise and the Iranian hostage crisis hobbling the presidency of Jimmy Carter, Ronald Reagan was elected the 40th president in a landslide.
 Reagan, who would serve two terms, was the oldest man elected president at the time.
 Reagan’s election changed the trajectory of American politics, ushering in an era of conservative leadership.
 During his tenure, Reagan took a more aggressive approach to the Soviet Union and increased defense spending.
 Reagan convinced Congress to cut taxes, a move that many economists credit with triggering an economic boom in the 1980s.

 > Location: Los Angeles

-The U.S. Centers for Disease Control and Prevention publishes a report about five gay men who had been diagnosed by local physicians with a rare form of pneumonia — the first reported U.S. cases of what would later become known as HIV/AIDS.
-The autoimmune disease spread so fast that by the end of the 1982, 500 Americans had died from what now the CDC called acquired immune deficiency syndrome, or AIDS.
+The U.S. Centers for Disease Control and Prevention published a report about five gay men who had been diagnosed by local physicians with a rare form of pneumonia — the first reported U.S. cases of what would later become known as HIV/AIDS.
+The infectious autoimmune disease was spreading so fast that by the end of 1982, 500 Americans would die from what the CDC later called acquired immune deficiency syndrome, or AIDS.
 The death toll would rise to 5,000 by 1985.